akshatasProjects/JS-Algo-freeCodeCamp/JS-MusicPlayer/Readme.md

 Start by creating an arrow function called getCurrentSongIndex.

+# Step 51

+To get the index for the current song, you can use the indexOf() method.
+The indexOf() array method returns the first index at which a given element can be found in the array, or -1 if the element is not present.
+Inside your getCurrentSongIndex function, return userData?.songs.indexOf().
+For the indexOf() argument, set it to userData?.currentSong.

+# Step 52

+You need to work on playing the next song and the previous song.
+For this, you will need a playNextSong and playPreviousSong function.

+Use const and arrow syntax to create an empty playNextSong function.

+# Step 53

+Inside the playNextSong function, create an if statement to check if the currentSong of userData is strictly equal to null.
+This will check if there's no current song playing in the userData object.

+If the condition is true, call the playSong function with the id of the first song in the userData?.songs array as an argument.

+# Step 54

+Add an else block to the if statement.
+Inside the else block, call the getCurrentSongIndex() function and assign it to a constant named currentSongIndex.

+# Step 55

+Next, you will need to retrieve the next song in the playlist.
+For that, you will need to get the index of the current song and then add 1 to it.

+Create a constant called nextSong and assign userData?.songs[currentSongIndex + 1] to it.

+Lastly, call the playSong function and pass in nextSong.id as the argument.

+# Step 56

+Now it is time to test out the playNextSong function.

+Add a "click" event listener to the nextButton element, then pass in playNextSong as the second argument of your event listener.
+This is the function the event listener will run.

+Test out your app by first clicking on the play button followed by the next button.
+You should see that everything is working as expected.

+# Step 57

+Use const and arrow syntax to create an empty playPreviousSong function.

+# Step 58

+Within the playPreviousSong function, add an if statement with a condition of userData?.currentSong === null.
+This will check if there is currently no song playing.
+If there isn't any, exit the function using a return.

+Inside the else block, create a constant named currentSongIndex and assign it getCurrentSongIndex().

+# Step 59

+To get the previous song, subtract 1 from the currentSongIndex of userData?.songs and assign it to the constant previousSong.
+After that, call the playSong function and pass previousSong.id as an argument.

+# Step 61

+If you check closely, you'd see the currently playing song is not highlighted in the playlist, so you don't really know which song is playing.
+You can fix this by creating a function to highlight any song that is being played.

+Using an arrow syntax, create a highlightCurrentSong function.
+Inside the function, use querySelectorAll to get the .playlist-song element and assign to a playlistSongElements constant.

+# Step 62

+You need to get the id of the currently playing song.
+For this, you can use userData?.currentSong?.id.

+Use getElementById() to get the id of the currently playing song, then use template literals to prefix it with song-.
+Assign it to the constant songToHighlight.

+# Step 63

+Loop through the playlistSongElements with a forEach method.

+The forEach method is used to loop through an array and perform a function on each element of the array.

+Use the forEach method on playlistSongElements.
+Pass in songEl as the parameter and use arrow syntax to add in an empty callback.

+# Step 64

+Within the callback function, use the removeAttribute() method to remove the "aria-current" attribute.
+This will remove the attribute for each of the songs.

+# Step 65

+Now you need to add the attribute back to the currently playing song.

+Create an if statement with the condition songToHighlight.
+For the statement, use setAttribute on songToHighlight to pass in "aria-current" and "true" as the first and second arguments.

+# Step 66

+Inside the playSong function, call the highlightCurrentSong function.

+After that, play around with the control buttons to see how the highlightCurrentSong function works.

+# Step 67

+Next, you need to display the current song title and artist in the player display.
+Use const and arrow syntax to create an empty setPlayerDisplay function.

+# Step 68

+Inside the function, obtain references to the HTML elements responsible for displaying the song title and artist.

+Access the #player-song-title and #player-song-artist elements with the getElementById() method.
+Assign them to variables playingSong and songArtist respectively.

+# Step 70

+textContent sets the text of a node and allows you to set or retrieve the text content of an HTML element.

+Use a ternary operator to check if currentTitle evaluates to a truthy value.
+If it does, set playingSong.textContent to currentTitle.
+Otherwise, set it to an empty string.

+Then below that, use a ternary operator to check if currentArtist is truthy.
+If so, set songArtist.textContent to currentArtist.
+Otherwise, set it to empty string.

 # ---------------- NOTES --------------------

 - The Web Audio API and how to use it to play songs.
 All modern browsers support the Web Audio API, which lets you generate and process audio in web applications.